niushuaicheng/niushuaicheng.github.io/_pages/cv.md

 Education
 ======
-* B.A. in Mathmatics, Southwest Jiaotong University, 2014 - 2018
+* B.A. in Mathematics, Southwest Jiaotong University, 2014 - 2018
 * Ph.D in Software Engineering, South China University of Technology, 2018 - 2023 (expected)

 Part awards
 ======
-* Summer 2015: Research Assistant
-  * Github University
-  * Duties included: Tagging issues
-  * Supervisor: Professor Git

-* Fall 2015: Research Assistant
-  * Github University
-  * Duties included: Merging pull requests
-  * Supervisor: Professor Hub
+* Outstanding undergraduate of Sichuan Province, China.
+2018
+* The second prize of the 8th China College Students Service Outsourcing Innovation and Entrepreneurship Competition.
+2017
+* The first prize of May Day Mathematical Contest in Modeling.
+2017
+* The third in Sichuan Area of SAS Data Mining Champion.
+2016
+* The second prize of Nationality University Students Electrical Math Modeling Competition.
+2016

 Service and leadership
 ======